 We need to grasp how exceedingly clever was this counterfeit of Baal worship.
 Almost entire Israel was deceived.
 The word Baal was common.
 In ancient terminology, the husband was the master, the ba'al, of the wife who was dependent on him for her whole livelihood and over whom he had total authority.
 "Baal" being the simple every-day word for "lord," the people used it for God just as we today use the word "Lord."
-(Our Swahili Africans use the word "Bwana").
-They were actually afraid to pronounce the sacred name which even today we are not sure how to pronounce-Yahweh, Yakweh, or Jehovah.
+They were actually afraid to pronounce the sacred name which even today we are not sure how to pronounce "Jehovah".